 In Japan, the monarchy is called the Chrysanthemum Throne and their emblem is the mum blossom.
 They have a legend about a town whose people lived for a hundred years as they drank water from a mountain spring surrounded by chrysanthemums.

 Despite this long lasting connotation, the November flower is associated with the dead and are given during funerals.
-But they also symbolize cheerfulness and optimism probably since chrysanthemums bring joy with their abundance during the cold season (34).
+But chrysanthemums also symbolize cheerfulness and optimism probably since they bring joy with their abundance during the cold season (34).

 The common peony or Peonia officinalis is among the thirty three identified perennial plants under the family, Paeoniaceae (35).